David A. Straz Jr. Center

 The David A. Straz, Jr. Center houses two of Carthage’s most important academic buildings.
 The north end holds the A. W. Clausen Center for World Business.
 The south end is home to Carthage’s new Science Center, completed in 2015.

-In the middle you will find an airy, two-story atrium; a Starbucks; faculty offices; state-of-the-art classrooms; and the Wartburg Theatre, the principal performance space for our main stage theatre productions and dance shows.
+In the middle you will find an airy, two-story atrium; faculty offices; state-of-the-art classrooms; and the Wartburg Theatre, the principal performance space for our main stage theatre productions and dance shows.

 The building now known as the David A. Straz, Jr. Center for the Natural and Social Sciences was first constructed in 1962.
 Then called the Library-Auditorium-Science Building, it was the first academic building built on Carthage’s Kenosha campus.
 LAS housed all classrooms, as well as faculty and administrative offices.
 Its auditorium was home to Chapel services, recitals, concerts and theatrical productions.
 The College even staged the annual Christmas Festival in the LAS atrium.